wseider/support_scripts/README.md

         -If you generate an output file, simply overwrite the GTIN or UPC column in your import file with the output column

+        -https://labs.salsify.com/internal/bulk-update-ids can be used if this is a product ID property

 2. BULK DELETE VIEWS SCRIPT
     -POSSIBLE UPGRADES/IN PROGRESS WORK:
         -add DBI capability so use of redash is unnecessary